Who is Accredited Collection Service?

 Is Accredited Collection Service legit or a scam?

-Accredited Collection Service is a legitimate company.
-However, they may repeatedly spam call, text, or email you.
+While Accredited Collection Service is a legitimate company, their method of contacting debtors might be perceived as intrusive or persistent, as they may frequently call, text, or email you.

 How can I remove Accredited Collection Service from my credit report?